Lokathor/gba-from-scratch/book_src/ex3.md

 Most of the GBA's drawing abilities involve either the 4 background layers, or the 128 objects (called "OBJ" for short).
 The background layers let you draw a few "big" things (128x128 or bigger), and the objects let you draw many "small" things (64x64 or less).

-The objects have a consistent behavior, while the four background layers behave differently depending on the "video mode" that you set in the display control.
+The objects have a fairly consistent behavior, while the four background layers behave differently depending on the "video mode" that you set in the display control.
 That's reason enough to focus on the objects first.

+### Are They Objects Or Are They Sprites?

+The objects are sometimes called "sprites".
+GBATEK calls them objects, and mGBA (v0.10 at least) calls them sprites.
+Some people care about the difference between the two terms, but I don't.
+I'm just going to say "object" most of the time in this series because the data for them is called the "object active memory".

 ## Display Control